Course Coordination Process

-- A Course Justification Form may be requested if the course is not in either the county’s or the all-hazard region’s Training & Exercise Plan (TEP).
-This form should be attached to the Course Coordination Request Form.
+- A course justification form may be requested if the course is not in either the county or the all-hazard region Integrated Preparedness Plan (IPP).
+If the course is not in the plan, this form should be approved prior to the course coordination request.

-- Complete and submit Course Coordination Form to your training and exercise specialist.
+- Complete and submit the course coordination form to your training and exercise specialist.

 - Ensure the classroom is suitable for the course they are hosting.
 For example, the room holds the appropriate capacity and is equipped with audio/visual and Wi-Fi capabilities.

 - It is at the local course manager's discretion should they want to provide any hospitality, such as beverages and/or food.

 - Coordinate course requests with the integrated preparedness coordinator.

 - Coordinate additional course support materials with instructors.